SkroxiousDM/2d12GameSystem/docs/04-attributes.md

 Vigor represents a character’s endurance, stamina, and ability to ignore minor injuries such as cuts, scratches, bruises, and abrasions.
 It also represents the ability to avoid serious injuries.
 A character with low Vigor is tired and unable to avoid serious injury.

-* Whenever a character takes physical damage,  Soak with Defense, then subtract remainder from  Vitality.
+* Whenever a character takes physical Stress,  Soak with Defense, then subtract remainder from  Vitality.
 * Vitality cannot be reduced below 0\.

 When Vitality reaches 0: